writetomaha14/etl-testing/README.md

-# ETL Testing Code Samples
+# Data Quality Dimensions examples in ETL and Pipeline Testing

 This repo contains PySpark code snippets for ETL testing in Databricks notebooks.